 Subsidised by the Confucius Institute Headquarters, and hosted by our partner university (The University of International Business and Economics in Beijing), our camps are an affordable and enjoyable way for our students to experience China.

 The next camp will take place from 31 March – 14 April 2019.
-Find further details below.
-The deadline to register your interest via this online form is 30 November.
+The deadline to register for this camp has now passed.

 Next camp: 31 March – 14 April 2019